 The group have set up Walk and Talk and Sit and Chat groups and I really would like to go, but unfortunately my anxiety won't let me leave the house at the moment.
 Lou said there is no rush, that we can do it in my own time and pace and that Lou and Dee will support me to attend.
 They’ve been so helpful.

 I would like to thank Lou, Simon, Claire, Jacob, Dee and everyone at The Lighthouse, you are all amazing, supportive and you all are doing a wonderful job.
 Hopefully one day my anxiety will let me come in and use The Lighthouse hub when its re-opened.

 I have learned a lot from people at The Lighthouse.
 They have shown me that not all people are the same and there are people out there that care.
 The Lighthouse has been the little light at the end of my tunnel.
 I know I have a way to go, but I know they are there if I need their support.

-An informal, non-judgemental, out-of-hours mental health drop-in for those in need of extra support in times of difficulty in Southampton.
+Informal, non-judgemental, out-of-hours mental health support for those in need of extra support in times of difficulty in Southampton.

 We all need support sometimes.
 If you are in a mental health crisis, or know someone who is, then here below are some ways you can get help.

 Guidance and practical support to help you identify the services, groups and activities that will help improve your health, wellbeing and confidence in Southampton.